jppellet/markdown-it-multimd-table-ext/README.md

 - Table caption
 - Block-level elements such as lists, codes... (optional)
 - Omitted table header (optional)
+- Vertical alignment
+- Overridden horizontal and vertical alignment cell by cell
+- More control on lines

 Noted that the plugin is not a re-written of MultiMarkdown.
 This plugin will behave differently from the official compiler, but doing its best to obey rules